 All countries in the hotspot have introduced legislation aimed at mitigating biodiversity loss.
 Each country has developed environmental impact assessment (EIA) regulations, laws or policies that require mitigation of adverse environmental impacts, and some, but not all, countries have specific biodiversity laws (see Section 8.5).
 Overall, however, there is a need for better integration of biodiversity considerations into government decision making at all levels, particularly in the agriculture, forestry, fisheries, mining and energy sectors.
-There are systemic weaknesses to the environmental planning process in all countries, including poor or faulty EIAs, lack of effective public participation, little or no use of SEA to consider cumulative impacts of development projects and inform upstream decision making.
+There are systemic weaknesses to the environmental planning process in all countries, including poor or faulty EIAs, lack of effective public participation, little or no opportunity to challenge planning decisions in court on environmental grounds, and little or no use of SEA to consider cumulative impacts of development projects and inform upstream decision making.